mekkablue/Glyphs-Scripts/README.md

 # INSTALLATION

-Put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.
+Put the scripts into the *Scripts* folder which appears when you choose *Script > Open Scripts Folder* (Cmd-Shift-Y).
+Then, hold down the Option (Alt) key, and choose *Script > Reload Scripts* (Cmd-Opt-Shift-Y).
+Now the scripts are visible in the *Script* menu

-For some scripts, you will also need to install Tal Leming's *Vanilla*: In **Glyphs 2.0 or later**, go to *Glyphs > Preferences > Addons > Modules* and click the *Install Modules* button.
-You are done and can skip the rest of these installation instructions.
+For some of the scripts, you will also need to install Tal Leming's *Vanilla*: Go to *Glyphs > Preferences > Addons > Modules* and click the *Install Modules* button.
+That’s it.

-> If you are running **Glyphs 1.x,** please upgrade to Glyphs 2.0.
-I assume that many scripts will simply not work in Glyphs 1.x.
-For the record, for Glyphs 1.x, you would need to install [Vanilla](https://github.com/typesupply/vanilla) yourself to make the scripts work that depend on it.
-After that, put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.
-Then, restart the app.

 # TROUBLESHOOTING

 Please report problems and request features [as a GitHub issue](/issues).
 Make sure you have the latest version of the scripts and your app is up to date.
-And always, I mean *always*, indicate both your Glyphs.app and your OS X version.
-Thank you.
+And please, always **indicate both your Glyphs and macOS version.** Thank you.

+# REQUIREMENTS

+The scripts require Glyphs 2.x running on macOS 10.9 or later.
+I can only test them and make them work in the latest version of the software.

 # ABOUT THE SCRIPTS